wallarm/product-documentation/docs/3.6/user-guides/api-discovery.md

 You can check what [changes occurred](../about-wallarm/api-discovery.md#tracking-changes-in-api) in API within the specified period of time.
 To do that, from the **Changes since** filter, select the appropriate period or date.
 The following markers will be displayed in the endpoint list:

 * **New** for the endpoints added to the list within the period.
-* **Changed** for the endpoints that have new or removed parameters.
+* **Changed** for the endpoints that have new or unused parameters.
 In the details of the endpoint such parameters will have a corresponding mark.
-* **Removed** for the endpoints that did not receive any traffic within the period.
+* **Unused** for the endpoints that did not receive any traffic within the period.
 For each endpoint this period will be different - calculated based on the statistics of accessing each of the endpoint.
-If later the "removed" endpoint is discovered as having some traffic again it will be marked as "new".
+If later the "unused" endpoint is discovered as having some traffic again it will be marked as "new".

 ![!API Discovery - track changes](../images/about-wallarm-waf/api-discovery/api-discovery-track-changes.png)